-Editing the datum table in the Programming and Editing mode of operation
+Edit the datum table in the Programming mode of operation

-After you have changed a value in a datum table, you must save the change with the ENT key.
+PGM MGT After you have changed a value in a datum table, you must save the change with the ENT key.
 Otherwise the change might not be included during program run.

-Select the datum table in the Programming and Editing mode of operation
+Select the datum table in the Programming mode of operation

-- Call the file manager: Press the PGM MGT key - Display the datum tables: Press the SELECT TYPE and SHOW .D soft keys - ▶ Select the desired table or enter a new file name. - ► Edit the file.
-The soft-key row comprises the following functions for editing:
+- Call the file manager: Press the PGM MGT key - Display the datum tables: Press the SELECT TYPE and SHOW .D soft keys - Select the desired table or enter a new file name - Edit the file The functions displayed in the soft-key row for editing include: